return42/sphkerneldoc/doc/linux_src_doc/include/media/videobuf2-core_h.rst

 :``queue_setup``:
     called from VIDIOC_REQBUFS and VIDIOC_CREATE_BUFS
     handlers before memory allocation.
 It can be called
-    twice: if the original number of requested buffers could not be allocated, then it will be called a second time with the actually allocated number of buffers to verify if that is OK.
-    The driver should return the required number of buffers in \*num_buffers, the required number of planes per buffer in \*num_planes, the size of each plane should be set in the sizes[] array and optional per-plane allocator specific context in the alloc_ctxs[] array.
-    When called from VIDIOC_REQBUFS, \*num_planes == 0, the
-    driver has to use the currently configured format to determine the plane sizes and \*num_buffers is the total number of buffers that are being allocated.
-When called from VIDIOC_CREATE_BUFS, \*num_planes != 0 and it describes the requested number of planes and sizes[] contains the requested plane sizes.
-If either
-    \*num_planes or the requested sizes are invalid callback must return -EINVAL.
-In this case \*num_buffers are being allocated additionally to q->num_buffers.

 :``wait_prepare``:
     release any locks taken while calling vb2 functions;